YuaShizuki/gok/readme.md

 	converts .gok file to valid go files and them compiles them to the final executable.

 2. **`$gok run`**
-	gok run builds the executable and runs it, any new changes made to the source would update the the server executable and restart it.
+	gok run builds the executable and then runs it, any new changes made to the source would update the executable, hence restart it.

 3. **`$gok src`**
-	src converts .gok files to .go files, running `$go build` in this directory would result in the final server executable.
+	src converts .gok files to .go files, running `$go build` in this directory would result in the final executable.

 API:
 ----